 This is part 4 of a 7-part series on how to discover your real purpose in life.

-- How to Know If You are Living Your Real Purpose Now
+- How to Know If You are Living Your Life Purpose NOW

 - 5 Solid Reasons You Should Have a Life Purpose (if You Don’t Already Have One)

 - Part 3: Why Earning Money Is Not Your Real Purpose (And How To Know What Is)

 - 2 Important Things that Led to My Discovery of My Real Purpose

 - 6 Things to Consider Before Discovering Your Purpose

 - Discover Your Real Life Purpose In The Next 30 Minutes

 - Part 7: Living in Alignment with Your Purpose